 13. Add a Farm Sink

-They add warmth with their nod to the past and instantly cause a white kitchen to feel less formal.
+They add warmth with their nod to the past and instantly bring informality and cozy factor to a white kitchen.

 Tour an Unforgettable Timeless Home in London